Animals with red eyes display an interesting and frequently remarkable characteristic that piques our interest and curiosity.

 A short tail and a lengthy neck distinguish an American Coot.
 They can reach further branches for food thanks to their lengthy necks.
 They also have small eyes and a big head.

-Due to its habitat in the shallow regions of the Gulf of Mexico, the American Coot has red eyes.
+The American coot has red eyes due to its habitat in the shallow regions of the Gulf of Mexico.

 When foraging for prey, this species’ blackish bill aids in their ability to disappear beneath the water.

-The American woodcock can be easily identified when hunting at night thanks to its vivid red eyes.
-Due to their crimson eyes, they are often referred to as the “Red Eye” bird.
+The American woodcock, with its vivid red eyes, can be easily identified when hunting at night.
+Because of these crimson eyes, the woodcock is often referred to as the “Red Eye” bird.

 12. Chinese Tree Vipers